vedahari/SampleClient/README.md

 # SampleClient
-A small example for tcp client
+A small example for tcp client.